All you need to know to plan a trip to Sikkim this winter

 River Rafting in Teesta, Kalimpong

 The third most memorable experience on our Sikkim trip was the river-rafting adventure in Kalimpong.
 You can do it on your way to Gangtok on Day 1 or on your way back to Bagdogra on the last day.
 We did the latter, because we weren’t aware of this on the first day.
-The water wasn’t unexpectedly warm and comforting in the lowlands of Kalimpong.
+The water was unexpectedly warm and comforting in the lowlands of Kalimpong.
 But the current was strong.
 It was a thrilling adventure indeed.

 A trip to Chhangu Lake and Baba Mandir